EdwardChanCH/A-Blocky-Start/README.md

     * TooManyMergeConflicts!

 Note:
-* New STUDENT accounts can be registered with a custom username (case-insensitive) and a custom password (case-sensitive).
+* New STUDENT accounts can be registered with a custom username (case-insensitive) and password (case-sensitive).
 * Existing STUDENT accounts can be logged in with the corresponding username (case-insensitive) and password (case-sensitive).
 * All passwords are stored in the corresponding user data file in a CSV format; teachers can change any password manually using Microsoft Excel (or similar apps).
 * All teachers share one pre-defined TEACHER account.